Kurradu: Plot

 Varun (Varun Sandesh), the son of a middle-class man (Tanikella Bharani), is fit for nothing in the beginning.
-Though he wants to do something with his life, he knows he cannot get a job, just as he could not get a costly education, as his father is not someone who can bribe rich men for a job to his son.
-On the night of his birthday, he spills out his frustration to his father who beats him for consuming liquor.
-Life changes for the good the next morning, when Varun's father gives away the sum he has saved for the daughter's wedding to Varun.
+Though he wants to do something with his life, he knows he cannot get a job, just as he cannot get a costly education, as his father is not someone who can bribe like a rich men for a job to his son.
+On the night of his birthday, he spills out his frustration to his father, who beats him for consuming liquor.
+The next morning, Varun's father gives away the sum he has saved for his daughter's wedding to Varun.
 The lad, who has been dreaming of owning a bike, gets one and whizzes off in life.
 A lucky talisman for him, he develops an emotional attachment to it as he sees it as the reason for his upward mobility.
-After it entered his life, he has got everything he had desired: his father's affection, a job, and Hema's (Neha Sharma) love, for which he has been thirsting for two years now.
+Since it entered his life, he has gotten everything he had desired: his father's affection, a job, and Hema's (Neha Sharma) love, for which he has been thirsting for two years now.

 But there is more to what meets the eye.
 In an ironic twist, the same 'charm' turns out to be his nightmare.
-The society where Varun is fulfilling his ordinary dreams is also the play field for drug peddlers and ganja mafia headed by Satya (P. Ravi Shankar) and Bullet.
+The society where Varun is fulfilling his ordinary dreams is also the play field for drug peddlers and the ganja mafia headed by Satya (P. Ravi Shankar) and his right-hand bullet.
 The leitmotif is, of course, the bike.
-The innocent job-holder at a private bank is dragged into a bestial world.
-So long effeminate, he now turns gutsy and grudges Satya's disaffected brother Ravi.
+The innocent jobholder at a private bank is dragged into a bestial world.
 Unlike his nemesis, all Varun wants is his bike back.

-In no time, events spiral in such a way that he has to put up a fight for his life and save his family.
-It is based on the real life incidents of Arunraj Shanmugam, the villan's script is based on members of Rowdy Gang Chinraj, GD and AD.
+Varun finds out that his bike was stolen by a petty bike thief who turns out to be in connection with Satya's egoistical younger brother Ravi.
+Varun tracks down the culprit and hands him over to the local police station.
+A formal complaint is lodged against the culprit on the same night.
+Later that night, Varun confesses to his family that his bike was stolen.
+His family is very upset, but Varun's father assures them that the bike will be found in no time, having developed a feeling of respect for Varun after he became responsible by going for a job.
+The next morning, Ravi visits Varun's locality and threatens him to withdraw the complaint against the culprit.
+When Varun refuses, Ravi pushes Varun's father during the argument, which prompts Varun to hit Ravi.